panjf2000/gnet/README.md

 `gnet`sells itself as a high-performance, lightweight, nonblocking network library written in pure Go, derived from evio, but faster.

-> gnet is still under active development, so if you are interested in gnet, please feel free to make your code contribution to it ~~
+> gnet is still under active development, so if you are interested in gnet, please feel free to make your code contributions to it ~~

 # Benchmark Test